Opening a clothing store used to be a sure way to make money.

 However, in today’s digital age, it can be difficult to sell clothes online and make a profit.

-We have spent hours researching the best ways of selling clothes online and to help you get started, we’ve put together a list of the 29 best websites to sell clothing online in addition to tips and tricks for how to sell clothes online and make money.
+I have spent hours researching the best ways of selling clothes online and to help you get started, I’ve put together a list of the 29 best websites to sell clothing online in addition to tips and tricks for how to sell clothes online and make money.

 So without further ado, here are the best ways to sell online.

 - 4. Depop

 - 8. Kidizen

 - 9. Swap

 - 13. The RealReal